krishnamsdpl/latest-info/IQA.md

-How to restrict access to the master branch in Git
+1.How to restrict access to the master branch in Git

 To protect a branch: